CarbonLDP/carbonldp-js-sdk/doc/README.md

 inScope( id:string ):boolean
 ```

-Returns true if the URI provided is in the scope of the PersistedDocument.
+Returns true if the URI provided is in the scope of the persisted document.

 *Parameters*